justinnuwin/CPE442/tutorial1/README.md

 _Variables in Make **CAN NOT** have spaces around the assignment operator (the `=` sign) nor a preceeding indent._

-3. Declare a Make rule called `all`.
+3. Make targets are unindented and are a name followed by a colon like so: `target:`.
+All variables must be referenced like so: `$(VARIABLE_NAME)`.
+The target for all should look like: `all: $(DEPENDANCY_1) $(DEPENDANCY_2)`.
+Multiple prerequisites (also called dependencies) can be listed separated by a space.
+Declare a Make target called `all`.
 Place `C_HEADERS, and C_SOURCES` as the prerequisites.
-Make rules are unindented and are a name followed by a colon like so: `all:`.
-All variables must be referenced like so: `$(VARIABLE_NAME)`.
-The rule for all should look like: `all: $(VARIABLE_NAME)`.
-Multiple prerequisites can be listed separated by a space.
+The target for this rule should look like the following: `all: $(C_HEADERS) $(C_SOURCES)`.

 _Placing names in the prerequisites list for a Make rule will cause Make to look if the file has changed, (or the respective Make rule output) has been created before running this rule._
 _The first Make rule is called when `$ make` is called in the current directory.
 Since the rule is named 'all', `$ make all` will also run this rule._

-4. Fill the body of the Make rule with the command to compile a C program.
-The usual format for C compiler commands are `COMPILER_PROGRAM -o PROGRAM_NAME COMPILER_FLAGS C_SOURCES LINKER_FLAGS` Write the Make rule utilizing the proper variables we created in step 2.
+4. Fill the body of the Make target with rules, or commands to complete this target.
+In this case we will be compiling a C program.
+The usual format for C compiler commands are `COMPILER_PROGRAM -o PROGRAM_NAME COMPILER_FLAGS C_SOURCES LINKER_FLAGS`.
+Write the Make rule following this format and utilizing the variables we created in step 2.
+Remember that you must reference variables using the `$(VARIABLE_NAME)` format.
+Keep in mind that `COMPILER PROGRAM` is the `CC` variable and `LINKER_FLAGS` is the `LDFLAGS` variable.

-_The body of the Make rule **MUST** be indented.
+_The Make rules **MUST** be indented.
 For most C compilers, they will require the linker flags be last in the parameter list._

 5. Create a special Make target called `.PHONY`.
 The format for this is the same as a Make rule.
 This target specifies that any prerequisites are phony targets (they do not create an output file).
 The prerequisite is called `clean`.
 This rule will not have a body.